-The distance specific CO2 emissions of the tested vehicle shall be taken from the applicable phases of the validation WLTP 4-phase test run in accordance with the UN Regulation No. [XXX] on WLTP on that particular vehicle.
+The distance specific CO2 emissions of the tested vehicle shall be taken from the applicable phases of the validation WLTP 4-phase test run in accordance with UN Regulation No. 154 on WLTP on that particular vehicle.
 The value for OVC-HEV vehicles is to be that obtained from the applicable WLTP test conducted using Charge Sustaining vehicle operation.

-During type approval according to this Regulation, the values shall be taken from the WLTP test performed during validation testing of the individual vehicle after all appropriate corrections e.g. ATCT are applied, where relevant.
+During type approval, the CO2 reference values shall be taken from the WLTP test of the individual vehicle, obtained in accordance with UN Regulation No 154, including all appropriate corrections.

-The reference points P1, P2 and P3 required to define the vehicle CO2 characteristic curve shall be established as follows:
+The reference points P_1 , P_2 and P_3 required to define the vehicle CO_2 characteristic curve shall be established as follows: